Amxzxn-Bxnny/WHSTechNotes/journal.md

 # September 10, 2024

 Easy and simple, honestly I got it first try and I'm not sure how others didn't.
 Though I don't mean to be condescending, everyone moves at their own pace I guess.
 It was easier for me to just read the instructions on the Github stuff that you gave me the link to.

 # September 10, 2024
 This is vscode.dev!

 # September 17, 2024
 This is a free week.

+# September 26, 2024
+Following instructions exactly as they're told in coding are important because it'll get you where you need to be with little to no problems.
+If you keep your code nice and precise your code should come out like how you planned it to come out.
+If you miss a step or make a mistake with coding you may get an error and your code will malfunction or just simply not work.
+If you maintian good habits of paying attention to detail it'll be beneficial to you by allowing you to notice mistakes or instructions others might've missed.